-2.73 The third element is that the Senior Manager was at the relevant time responsible for the management of any of the firm's activities in relation to which the contravention occurred.
+2.71 The third element is that the Senior Manager was at the relevant time responsible for the management of any of the firm's activities in relation to which the contravention occurred.

-2.74 Depending on the nature and extent of the firm's breach, and the scope of individual Senior Managers' responsibilities, it is possible that more than one Senior Manager could be responsible.
-In such circumstances, the PRA will consider whether it is appropriate to consider sanctioning one, some, or all such Senior Managers under the Presumption of Responsibility.
+2.72 Depending on the nature and extent of the firm's breach, and the scope of the individual Senior Manager's responsibilities, it is possible that more than one Senior Manager could be responsible.
+In such circumstances, the PRA will consider whether it is appropriate to consider sanctioning one, some, or all such Senior Managers under the Duty of Responsibility.

-2.75 Whether a Senior Manager is or is not responsible for managing any of the firm's relevant activities will be a question of fact.
-Statements of Responsibilities and Management Responsibilities Maps should be relevant evidence but the PRA may look beyond these if it considers it appropriate.
-However, the more accurate and clear the Statements of Responsibilities and Management Responsibilities Maps are, the lower the likelihood that the PRA will need to refer to other documents as a means of identifying the Senior Managers Responsible for an area.
+2.73 Whether a Senior Manager is or is not responsible for managing any of the firm's relevant activities will be a question of fact.
+Statements of Responsibilities and Management Responsibilities Maps should be relevant evidence, but the PRA may look beyond these if it considers it appropriate.

-The PRA's approach to the Reasonable Steps Defence
+The PRA's approach to the Reasonable Steps criterion

-2.76 The PRA can only take action under section 66 of FSMA if it appears to the PRA that a Senior Manager is guilty of misconduct and the PRA is satisfied that it is appropriate in all the circumstances to take action against the Senior Manager.
-A person will not be guilty of misconduct under the Presumption of Responsibility if the Senior Manager is able to satisfy the PRA that he or she 'had taken such steps as a person in [his or her] position could reasonably be expected to take to avoid the contravention occurring (or continuing)'.
+2.74 The PRA can only take action under section 66 of FSMA if it appears to the PRA that a Senior Manager is guilty of misconduct and the PRA is satisfied that it is appropriate in all the circumstances to take action against the Senior Manager.
+A person will not be guilty of misconduct under the Duty of Responsibility if he or she has taken such steps as a person in his or her position could reasonably be expected to take to avoid the contravention occurring (or continuing).

-2.77 On this point, the PRA expects the individual to submit evidence and make representations.
+2.75 The individual will be able to submit evidence and make representations on this point.
 The PRA would normally expect to engage in dialogue with the individual prior to issuing an initial Decision Notice.

-2.78 Section 66B(6) involves the PRA assessing (a) the steps that the specific Senior Manager actually took, against (b) such steps as the PRA considers that a Senior Manager, in that position, could reasonably have been expected to take to avoid the contravention occurring (or continuing).
+2.76 Section 66B(5)(d) involves the PRA assessing (a) the steps that the specific Senior Manager actually took, against (b) such steps as the PRA considers that a Senior Manager, in that position, could reasonably have been expected to take to avoid the contravention occurring (or continuing).
 The PRA's expectations of the steps in '(b)' will necessarily depend on the circumstances as they existed at the time.
 It is not the PRA's intention to apply standards retrospectively or with the benefit of hindsight.
-However, examples of the considerations that the PRA may consider in forming its view of (b) can include:
+However, examples of the considerations that the PRA may consider in forming its view of '(b)' can include:

-- the size, scale and complexity of the firm; - what the Senior Manager actually knew, or a Senior Manager in that position ought to have known (taking into account, among other factors, the length of time they have been in the role and handover arrangements to those new in a role); - what expertise and competence the Senior Manager had, or ought to have possessed, at the time to perform his/her specific Senior Management Function; - what steps the Senior Manager could have taken, considering what alternative actions might have been open to the Senior Manager at the time and the timeliness within which he or she could have acted; - the actual responsibilities of that Senior Manager and the relationship between those responsibilities and the responsibilities of other Senior Managers in the firm (including in relation to any joint-responsibilities or matrix-management structures); - whether the Senior Manager delegated any functions, taking into account that any such delegation should be appropriately arranged, managed and monitored; - the overall circumstances and environment at the firm and more widely, in which the Senior Manager was operating at the time.
-For example, where a Senior Manager was subject to competing priorities, the PRA may consider whether the way in which he or she prioritised them was informed by an appropriate risk assessment.
+- the size, scale and complexity of the firm; - what the Senior Manager actually knew, or a Senior Manager in that position ought to have known (taking into account, among other factors, the length of time they have been in the role and handover arrangements to those new in a role); - what expertise and competence the Senior Manager had, or ought to have possessed, at the time to perform his/her specific Senior Management Function; - what steps the Senior Manager could have taken, considering what alternative actions might have been open to the Senior Manager at the time and the timeliness within which he or she could have acted; - the actual responsibilities of that Senior Manager and the relationship between those responsibilities and the responsibilities of other Senior Managers in the firm (including in relation to any joint responsibilities or matrix-management structures); - whether the Senior Manager delegated any functions, taking into account that any such delegation should be appropriately arranged, managed and monitored; - the overall circumstances and environment at the firm and more widely, in which the Senior Manager was operating at the time.
+For example, the PRA may consider whether the way in which he or she prioritised matters was informed by an appropriate risk assessment and how he or she responded to new developments.